 A rental contract is an agreement by an operator, intermediary or operator’s agent to rent a property to an occupant for a certain time period.
 The rental contract must create a binding obligation between the operator, intermediary or operator’s agent and the occupant.

 What records do I need to keep as an operator?

 An operator is required to keep records relating to charges and receipts for all transfers of occupancy, as well as copies of returns filed.
 You can find more information on specific records to be kept by clicking on the Record Retention Regulation link at the bottom of this page.

 Besides filing returns and paying taxes due, are there any other responsibilities for intermediaries?

 Like operators, intermediaries are required to keep records related to amounts collected and provide those records to the Department upon request.
-Intermediaries must also make sure the operator they are working for is registered with the Department before collecting any rent from an occupant on behalf of that operator.
-It is the responsibility of the intermediary to notify the operator of its responsibility to comply with all applicable municipal, state and federal laws and to report to them any amounts they have collected and remitted to the Department on their behalf.
+Intermediaries must also make sure the operator they are working for is registered with the Department before collecting any rent from the occupant.
+It is the responsibility of the intermediary to notify the operator of its responsibility to comply with all applicable municipal, state and federal laws and to report to them any amounts they have collected and remitted to the Department.